 Several advisors raised questions about the role of the CIJE in funding its initiatives.
-It was noted that lead communities will be expected to the control of the lead community itself should energize a community and its personnel to take action for Jewish education.
+It was noted that lead communities will be expected to the would be to provide expertise and to help identify funders to assist with specific implementation action.
+The concept of the lead community itself should energize a community and its personnel to take action for Jewish education.
 Advisors noted that some pool of funds available to the CIJE for implementation of lead community efforts could be important and should be suggested to the board.